 Full legal representation

 ELAP provides legal information through a Know Your Rights series for the public at various agencies on the Eastside.
 These presentations are made by ELAP staff attorneys and volunteer attorneys.
-Topics include probate, preparing your own will, veterans benefits, family law, and fraud issues.
+Topics include immigration, probate, preparing your own will, veterans benefits, family law, and fraud issues.
 This service also provides an easy entry point for many future clients.

 For more information